sebbacon/formexperiment/README.md

 The trickier question, which is what most of this hack plays around with, is how to marshal flat form data to structured form data.
-I found Chris McDonough's [Peppercorn][1] approach intruiging, so most of what's here is an attempt to work with that.
+I found Chris McDonough's [Peppercorn][1] approach intriguing, so most of what's here is an attempt to work with that.

 Peppercorn parses a stream of tokens into a structure.
 I think it's a